tapassahoo/MoRiBS-PIGS/README.md

 2. Make three lists for step_trans, level, step in GetStepAndLevel() function. step_trans and step are the translational and rotational Monte Carlo step size. level is used in Monte Carlo bisection move for translational motion and it is integer in nature.
 Be careful, the function always needs the lists of step_trans, level, stepi, even if the user does not allow translation or rotational motions simultaneously.
 As for example, for the rotational motions only, the acceptance ration will be affected by the list of step (defined for rotational motion) only.
 Therefor, the user could fill up the step_trans, level lists by any real and integer numbers, respectively.
 #------------------------------------------------------------------------#

+Now the script files are ready to submit your jobs.
+To know the command line arguments, just type the following command in terminal

+python script_submission_analysis_MoRiBS.py -h

+Examples of command line arguments to submit the jobs are given below:

+                python script_submission_analysis_MoRiBS.py -d 1.0 -R 6.0 -N 2 -Block 100000 -Pass 100 --ROTMOVE tau submission PIMC H2O H2O 0.0333333333"

+                -d       dipole moment value
+                -R       Inter molecular distance
+                -N       Number of rotors
+                -Block   Number of Blocks
+                -Pass    Number of Pass
+                last value corresponds to the fixed beta value 1/T;

+Read the outputs printed on the screen.

+#------------------------------------------------------------------------#
+To analyze the output data -

+                python script_submission_analysis_MoRiBS.py -d 1.0 -R 6.0 -N 2 -Block 100000 -Pass 100 --ROTMOVE --preskip 10000 tau analysis PIMC H2O H2O 0.0333333333"

+Read the outputs printed on the screen.
+Final output files will be saved in directory final_results_path.

+#---------------------Best of Luck---------------------------------------#

+N.B.: Don't hesitate to email to the developer if you face any problem to submit your jobs or analyze the output files by the scripts.
+Email: tapascuchem@gmail.com